Lighting Smarter: How to Upgrade Your Tubes Without Guesswork

 Understanding LED Tube Lighting

-Types of LED Tubes Explained
+Types of LED Tubes (and When to Use Them)

 Type A – Ballast-Compatible (Plug-and-Play)

-· Pros: Fastest install, no electrician needed
+• Pros: Quick install, no electrician needed

-Type B — Ballast-Bypass (Direct Wire)
+Type B – Ballast Bypass (Direct Wire)

 Type C – External Driver